vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

 We will compare `os.scandir` based approach with several modifications of `os.walk` to find out which one will deliver the fastest results.
 We should also consider system level caching, when, for example, i-nodes get added to the block cache.
 To exclude block cache warmup we perform an initial run on the directory and then do the real measurement.

+## Other ways to calculate directory size

+Let's consider other options to calculate directory size.
 Here is a couple of modifications of original *os.walk* based approach.
-They are not really useful but nevertheless are interesting to consider in the benchmark, just for fun.
+They are not really that useful but nevertheless are interesting to consider in the benchmark, just for fun.

 ### Call `os.lstat` explicitly to get file size